How it works

 • No agent-level context

-• Cannot link to enforcement policy
+• Cannot link to authorisation policy

 • No cross-session history